Oxiang/50.039-Deep-Learning/README.md

 | 10     | 0.0001        | 1               | 0            | Adam      | 0.7495        | 0.9700            | 0.9375         |
 | 10     | 0.0001        | 1               | 0            | AdamW     | 0.8125        | 0.9700            | 0.9375         |

 From the table, we can see that with AdamW optimizer, the test accuracy is slightly higher than Adam in layer 0.
 However, this might be affected by the Dataloader random shuffle.
-We pick AdamW as the optimizer for layer 0.
+We pick AdamW as the optimizer for layer 0 for initial fine tuning.

 ### 5.3.2 Regularization - Weight Decay